-A professional software engineer residing in Nürnberg, Germany, Michael Breitung fell in love with photographing nature in later half of the past decade.
-A regular writer for photography magazines such as, Kwerfeldein and Landscape Photography Magazine, Michael loves being surrounded by nature on a mountain cliff or at a river bank all the while capturing the moods of the environment through his eloquent photography.
+Michael Breitung fell in love with nature photography nature in the latter half of the past decade.
+A software engineer by profession, Michael Breitung lives in Nürnberg, Germany.
+He is a regular writer for photography magazines such as Kwerfeldein and Landscape Photography Magazine.
+Michael loves capturing the many moods of nature through his eloquent photography.

 You are a keen observer and a great appreciator of nature.
 From behind the lenses how do you perceive this relationship of man with nature?